Home >

 The amp mic is a MD-421 (Only Whispering mostly), a 414 (Dirty Wings/Not Quite Connected/The Simple Life) or the Apex ribbon mic (The Simple Life).

-- Piano and orchestra instruments are done using Soundfonts (early CDs), The Grand (middle CDs), and Akoustik Piano (later CDs).
+- Piano and orchestra instruments are done using Soundfonts (early CDs), The Grand (middle-early CDs), Akoustik Piano / others (middle-later CDs), and NI Grandeur (later CDs).

 - All Hammond organ sounds come from Sonic Implants' impossibly good B4 software.
-The Wurly/Rhodes pianos are their Elektrik Piano.
+The Wurly/Rhodes pianos are their Elektrik Piano, until The Wake and after (Komplete).

-- Crazy synth sounds are either using the powerful z3ta+, or the old-school MiniMoog emulator.
+- Crazy synth sounds on earlier albums are either using the powerful z3ta+, or the old-school MiniMoog emulator.
+Now I use Komplete synths and Massive.

 Older stuff: